brains93/Anti-Pwn-Box/README.md

 Demonstation kit to show off what attacks look like in the real world.
 Showing how defence in depth can protect even the most vulnrable systems.

-The end goal of this kit is to have a CTF style system with very vulnrable systems, protected with standard security tools and practices.
+The end goal of this kit is to have a CTF style system with very vulnrable systems, protected with standard security tools and practices that will alert/flag when attackes are detected and disable the person access for a set cool down period before they can try again.

+If I can get sponsers for this I will hopefully have swag for people who hack it.

 ## Demo Video
 https://www.tiktok.com/@brains933/video/7196664584487406854?is_from_webapp=1&sender_device=pc&web_id=7220699447427532293